Brian Keenan (writer)

-Brian Keenan CBE (born 28 September 1950) is a Northern Irish writer whose work includes the book An Evil Cradling, an account of the four and a half years he spent as a hostage in Beirut, Lebanon from 11 April 1986 to 24 August 1990.
+Brian Keenan CBE (born 28 September 1950) is an Irish writer whose work includes the book An Evil Cradling, an account of the four and a half years he spent as a hostage in Beirut, Lebanon from 11 April 1986 to 24 August 1990.

 Life

 Keenan was born into a working-class family in East Belfast, Northern Ireland, in 1950.
 He left Orangefield School early and began work as a heating engineer.
 However, he continued an interest in literature by attending night classes and in 1970 gained a place at the University of Ulster in Coleraine.
-Other writers there at that time included Gerald Dawe and Brendan Hamill.
+Other writers there at that time included Gerald Dawe and Brendan Hamill who were collectively known subsequently as the Coleraine Cluster.
 In the mid 1980s Keenan returned to the Magee College campus of the university for postgraduate study.
 Afterwards he accepted a teaching position at the American University of Beirut, where he worked for about four months.

 Hostage

 On the morning of 11 April 1986, Keenan was kidnapped by Islamic Jihad.
 After spending two months in isolation, he was moved to a cell shared with the British journalist John McCarthy.
-He was kept blindfolded throughout most of his ordeal, and was chained hand and foot when he was taken out of solitary.
+He was kept blindfolded throughout most of his ordeal and was chained hand and foot when he was taken out of solitary.

 The British and American governments at the time had a policy that they would not negotiate with terrorists, and Keenan was considered by some to have been ignored by them.
 Because he was travelling on both Irish and British passports, the Irish government made numerous diplomatic representations for his release, working closely with the Iranian government.
 Throughout the kidnap they also provided support to his two sisters, Elaine Spence and Brenda Gillham, who were spearheading the campaign for Brian's release.
 He was released from captivity to Syrian military forces on 24 August 1990 and was driven to Damascus.
 There he was handed over by the Syrian Foreign Ministry to the care of Irish Ambassador, Declan Connolly.
-His sisters were flown by Irish Government executive jet to Damascus to meet him and bring him home to Northern Ireland.
+His sisters were flown by Irish military executive jet to Damascus to meet him and bring him home to Northern Ireland.

 In 1993, he married Audrey Doyle, a physiotherapist.
 They have two children and live in Dublin.

 He returned to Beirut in 2007 for the first time since being released 17 years earlier.
 He wrote of the trip, "I couldn’t say I was happy and excited to be back – it was far more than that.
 I was falling in love."